nebbles/UROP17/Week-2-Notes.md

 GStreamer 1.0 was configured with OpenCV 3.3-rc to allow access to the on-board camera through C++ programs making use of the OpenCV library.
 The following line was required to access the camera feed:
 `nvcamerasrc ! video/x-raw(memory:NVMM), width=(int)1920, height=(int)1080,format=(string)I420, framerate=(fraction)60/1 ! nvvidconv flip-method=2 ! video/x-raw, format=(string)BGRx ! videoconvert ! video/x-raw, format=(string)BGR ! appsink`

-#### First Object-Tracking Program

-The first effective object-tracking program made use of the Tracking API in the OpenCV 3 extra modules.
-More precisely, through `"opencv2/tracking.hpp"`.
-At the start of the program, the user chooses whether to use a video or the on-board camera.
-The user then draws a rectangle around the object that they wish to track, on the first frame of video input.

-The next task is to have a pre-determined image for the machine to recognise and detect at the start, without a user's input.